ncoghlan/misc/notes/python3/questions_and_answers.rst

 more extensive changes to the CPython threading model are highly likely to fail the risk/reward trade-off.

+In the meantime, the core development term prefer a clear category error ("if your requirements include both X and Y, don't use Z") over the potential reliability and maintainability issues associated with adopting a free threaded interpreter design.

 What does the future look like for concurrency in Python?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-My own hope is that Armin Rigo's research into `Software Transactional Memory`_ bears fruit.
+My own long term hope is that Armin Rigo's research into `Software Transactional Memory`_ eventually bears fruit.
 I know he has some thoughts on how the concepts he is exploring in PyPy could be translated back to CPython, but even if that doesn't pan out, it's very easy to envision a future where CPython is used for command line utilities (which are generally single threaded and often so short running that the PyPy JIT never gets a chance to warm up) and embedded systems, while PyPy takes over the execution of long running scripts and applications, letting them run substantially faster and span multiple cores without requiring any modifications to the Python code.
 Splitting the role of the two VMs in that fashion would allow each to be optimised appropriately rather than having to make trade-offs that attempt to balance the starkly different needs of the various use cases.

-I also expect we'll continue to add APIs and features designed to make it easier to farm work out to other processes (for example, a new iteration of the `pickle protocol`_ is in the works that includes the ability to unpickle unbound methods by name, which should allow them to be used with the multiprocessing APIs).
+I also expect we'll continue to add APIs and features designed to make it easier to farm work out to other processes (for example, the new iteration of the `pickle protocol`_ in Python 3.4 includes the ability to unpickle unbound methods by name, which should allow them to be used with the multiprocessing APIs).

+Another potentially interesting project is `Trent Nelson's work`_ on using memory page locking to permit the creation of "shared nothing" worker threads, that would permit the use of a more Rust-style memory model within CPython (note that the descriptions of a number of other projects in the linked presentation are inaccurate.
+In particular, most Python async IO libraries, including both Twisted and asyncio, use IOCP on Windows).

 As far as a free-threaded CPython implementation goes, that seems unlikely in the absence of a corporate sponsor willing to pay for the development and